 • In the 13th minute, the Union received two chances to take control.
 First, Fafa Picault was sprung loose into Toronto territory but was stuffed on his breakaway shot that was placed into Alex Bono's body.
 Bono finished with the four-save shutout.

 • Immediately following that play, as the ball went back down the field, Ilsinho stripped Michael Bradley for a partial breakaway of his own.
 His shot trickled well wide.

-• Those misses would cost the Union, as five minutes later Toronto would capitalize.
+• Those misses would cost the Union (see story), as five minutes later Toronto would capitalize.
 Osorio slipped between to defenders to accept a sneaky pass from Victor Vazquez.
 Unlike the Union's breakaways, Osorio didn't miss the net to grab the 1-0 Toronto lead.

 • It should be noted Ray Gaddis had an impressive game.
 While also frustrating Sebastian Giovinco, the left back had two shots, one on goal.
 He was active on the offensive end despite lacking finish.

 • The Union were without midfielders Alejandro Bedoya and Haris Medunjanin as a result of red-card suspensions.
 In their place, Borek Dockal, normally the center attacking midfielder, moved back to the No. 8 spot for Bedoya, while Warren Creavalle was activated at the No. 6 spot for Medunjanin.
 Ilsinho moved into the No. 10 spot.

 • The Union nearly found an opening in the 58th minute, when Picault cut inside and ripped a right-footed shot from the top of the box.
 The strong attempt curled in but found the crossbar and ejected out.
 It's the closest the Union would come to tying the game in the second half.